FluenTech/embedded-time/crates-io.md

 #### Duration
 - The storage is `u64` seconds and `u32` nanoseconds.
   - This is huge overkill and adds needless complexity beyond what is required (or desired) for embedded systems.
-- Any read requires arithmetic to convert to the requested units
+- Any read (with the exception of seconds and nanoseconds) requires arithmetic to convert to the requested units
   - This is much slower than this project's implementation of what is analogous to a tagged union of time units.
 #### Instant
 - The `Instant` type requires `std`.